anurag-coinshred/anurag-coinshred/README.md

-- 👋 Hi, I’m @anurag-coinshred
+- 👋 Hi, I’m Anurag Rai
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Backend Development in Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Mooncase
-- 📫 How to reach me ...
+- 📫 How to reach me anurag@mooncase.io

 <!---
 anurag-coinshred/anurag-coinshred is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.